Maxillofacial Surgery in Switzerland

 Klinik Hirslanden

-Klinik Hirslanden, can be found in Witellikerstrasse, Zurich, Switzerland and offers its patients Orthognathic Surgery procedures as well as 530 other procedures, across 28 different procedure categories.
-At present, there is no pricing information for Orthognathic Surgery procedures at Klinik Hirslanden.
-The pricing information is quite specialised, so it's only available on request.
-The lead specialist at the Clinic will be carrying out all the treatments, and Klinik Hirslanden is not accredited by any recognised accreditations institutions.
+Klinik Hirslanden, located in Witellikerstrasse, Zurich, Switzerland offers patients Orthognathic Surgery procedures among its total of 530 available procedures, across 28 different specialties.
+Currently, there's no pricing information for Orthognathic Surgery procedures at Klinik Hirslanden, as all prices are available on request only.
+All procedures and treatments are undertaken by the lead specialist at the Clinic, and they are not accredited by any recognized accreditations institutes

 Price on request Maxillofacial Surgery View details & Read reviews